 - I.8 Where a term used in the Guidelines is defined in the MPFSO or the subsidiary legislation then, except where specified in the Guidelines, that term carries the same meaning as used or defined in the MPFSO or the subsidiary legislation.
-Relevant references are given for those terms that are used or defined in the MPFSO or the subsidiary legislation. - (a) "accrued benefits" section 2 of the MPFSO; - (b) "approved trustee" section 2 of the MPFSO; - (c) "client" section 34ZL of the MPFSO; - (d) "constituent fund" section 2 of the MPFSO; - (e) "employee choice arrangement" means the arrangement whereby employees are allowed to transfer, on a lump sum basis, accrued benefits derived from their own mandatory contributions, from a contribution account under a registered scheme chosen by their employers to a registered scheme of their own choice at least once per calendar year; - (f) "fund" means constituent fund as defined in section 2 of the MPFSO; - (g) "frontline regulator" section 34E of the MPFSO; - (h) "industry regulator" section 34E of the MPFSO; - (i) "material decision" section 34F of the MPFSO; - (j) "offering document" section 2 of the Mandatory Provident Fund Schemes (General) Regulation (MPFSGR), and consists of the "key scheme information document" and the "MPF scheme brochure" as defined in the Code on Disclosure for MPF Investment Funds; - (k) "Part" means Part 4A of the MPFSO; - (l) "performance requirement" section 34E of the MPFSO; - (m) "principal intermediary" section 34G of the MPFSO; - (n) "registered intermediary" section 2 of the MPFSO; - (o) "registered scheme" section 2 of the MPFSO; - (p) "regulated activity" section 34F of the MPFSO; - (q) "regulated advice" section 34F of the MPFSO; - (r) "regulated person" section 2 of the MPFSO; - (s) "responsible officer" section 34I of the MPFSO; - (t) "rules" means rules made under section 47 of the MPFSO; - (u) "scheme" means registered scheme as defined in section 2 of the MPFSO; - (v) "service provider" section 2 of the MPFSO; - (w) "subsidiary intermediary" section 34H of the MPFSO; and - (x) "working day" section 2 of the MPFSO. - I.9 A reference in the Guidelines to "it" or "its" in relation to a registered intermediary
+Relevant references are given for those terms that are used or defined in the MPFSO or the subsidiary legislation. - (a) "accrued benefits" section 2 of the MPFSO; - (b) "approved trustee" section 2 of the MPFSO; - (c) "client" section 34ZL of the MPFSO; - (d) "constituent fund" section 2 of the MPFSO; - (e) "electronic MPF system" section 2 of the MPFSO; - (f) "employee choice arrangement" means the arrangement whereby employees are allowed to transfer, on a lump sum basis, accrued benefits derived from their own mandatory contributions, from a contribution account under a registered scheme chosen by their employers to a registered scheme of their own choice at least once per calendar year; - (g) "fund" means constituent fund as defined in section 2 of the MPFSO; - (h) "frontline regulator" section 34E of the MPFSO; - (i) "industry regulator" section 34E of the MPFSO; - (j) "material decision" section 34F of the MPFSO; - (k) "offering document" section 2 of the Mandatory Provident Fund Schemes (General) Regulation (MPFSGR), and consists of the "key scheme information document" and the "MPF scheme brochure" as defined in the Code on Disclosure for MPF Investment Funds; - (l) "Part" means Part 4A of the MPFSO; - (m) "performance requirement" section 34E of the MPFSO; - (n) "principal intermediary" section 34G of the MPFSO; - (o) "registered intermediary" section 2 of the MPFSO; - (p) "registered scheme" section 2 of the MPFSO; - (q) "regulated activity" section 34F of the MPFSO; - (r) "regulated advice" section 34F of the MPFSO; - (s) "regulated person" section 2 of the MPFSO; - (t) "responsible officer" section 34I of the MPFSO; - (u) "rules" means rules made under section 47 of the MPFSO; - (v) "scheme" means registered scheme as defined in section 2 of the MPFSO; - (w) "service provider" section 2 of the MPFSO; - (x) "subsidiary intermediary" section 34H of the MPFSO; - (y) "system operator" section 2 of the MPFSO; and

-- shall, except where the context otherwise specifies, be construed as including a reference to "he" or "his", "she" or "her", as the case may be. - I.10 A reference in the Guidelines to a "section" shall mean a reference to a section in the MPFSO or MPFSGR. - I.11 References to legislation, regulations, rules, codes or guidelines shall include such legislation, regulations, rules, codes or guidelines as they are replaced, amended or supplemented from time to time.
+- (z) "working day" section 2 of the MPFSO. - I.9 A reference in the Guidelines to "it" or "its" in relation to a registered intermediary shall, except where the context otherwise specifies, be construed as including a reference to "he" or "his", "she" or "her", as the case may be. - I.10 A reference in the Guidelines to a "section" shall mean a reference to a section in the MPFSO or MPFSGR. - I.11 References to legislation, regulations, rules, codes or guidelines shall include such legislation, regulations, rules, codes or guidelines as they are replaced, amended or supplemented from time to time.